calistasalsabila/Programming-Language/Dart/material/02_dart_oop/13_redirecting_constructor.md

 | Limitation              | No body allowed, must redirect to same class constructor |

 Redirecting constructors are a clean way to reuse initialization logic in Dart and are widely used in both simple classes and Flutter widgets.

+> 📚 This is part of the Dart OOP chapter.